Nilzor/bindable-radiobuttons/README.md

-# Bindable Buttons, Radio Buttons and Checkboxes
+# Bindable Buttons, Radio Buttons, ToggleButtons and Checkboxes

 Android databinding is an awesome tool that enabels a clean MVVM architecture.
 However lacking from the core SDK is support for bound lists of buttons, radio buttons and checkboxes.
 These are pretty